AlphaHydrae/api-copilot/README.md

   this.mergeDefaultRequestOptions({
     headers: {
-      'X-Custom-2': 'value'
+      // add a header without overriding previous ones 'X-Custom-B': 'value B',
+      // also clear a specific header without clearing them all 'X-Custom-2': undefined
     }
   });

-  // this request will have both the X-Custom and X-Custom-2 headers return this.post({
+  // this request will have the X-Custom and X-Custom-B headers,
+  // while the X-Custom-2 header was cleared return this.post({
     url: '/baz',
     body: {